 Tuesday 25th June 2019 (ACM published) or Tuesday 9th July 2019 (non-ACM published)

-Notification of outcome to authors: Tuesday 20th August 2019
+Notification of outcome to authors: Oral presenters will be notified on Tuesday 20th August 2019; Poster presenters will be notified week beginning Monday 26th August 2019

 Camera-ready deadline (for ACM published): Friday 20th September 2019

 The Young Researchers Forum (YRF) is an exciting pre-conference event especially for postgraduate students (MPH, MSc, MRes, PhD etc.) and their supervisors, whose research relates to health.
 It has been specifically designed to provide students with the opportunity to present their work in a friendly, supportive forum and to receive feedback from mentors and peers.